matorre2048/dundrag/src/site/notes/Character Creation/Spells/Spell Descriptions.md

 Attack rolls against an affected creature or object have Advantage if the attacker can see it.

 ---
+## Guidance
+*Divination Cantrip (Cleric, Druid)*
+**Casting Time:** Action
+**Range:** Touch
+**Components:** V, S
+**Duration:** Concentration, up to 1 minute

+You touch a willing creature and choose a skill.
+Until the spell ends, the creature adds 1d4 to any ability check using the chosen skill

+---
+## Gust
+*Transmutation Cantrip*
+**Casting Time:** Action
+**Range:** 30 feet
+**Components:** V, S
+**Duration:** Instantaneous
+You seize the air and compel it to create one of the following effects at a point you can see within range;
+- One medium or smaller creature that you choose must succeed on a Strength saving throw or be pushed up to 5 feet away from you.
+- You create a small blast of air capable of moving one object that is neither held nor carried and that weighs no more than 5 pounds.
+The object is pushed up to 10 feet away from you.
+It isn't pushed with enough force to cause damage.
+- You create a harmless sensory effect using air, such as causing leaves to rustle, wind to slam, shutters to shut, or your clothing to ripple in a breeze.

+---
 ## Hunter's Mark
 *Level 1 Divination (Ranger)*
 **Casting Time:** Bonus Action